abelsj60/my-site/app/data/the-story/story-chapter-two.md

 Best he didn't know.

 Adventure demands the unknown.
-Thus, there was nothing holding him back the day he met a developer and created a start-up to build two platforms.
+Thus, there was nothing holding him back the day he met a software developer and began to build two Web platforms.

-One made it easy to run interactive video networks online, the other to run remote software demos as smooth as Broadway.

-The boy pitched them tirelessly.
+One ran interactive video networks, the other, remote software demos, smooth like silk.
+He pitched them tirelessly.

 But neither took, and he tired of the tale.
-As he did, his golden lamp's purple glow grew dim.
-One morning, he stretched, knocking it dark beneath its table.
+As he did, the golden lamp's purple glow grew dark.
+Then, he stretched one pitch black night, knocking it under a table.